-[This is the version of this document as it was at 31 December 2000 to 7 June 2006.]
+[This is the version of this document from 8 June 2006.]

 [Note: The version of the Act as at 31 December 2000 was revised and consolidated by the Law Reform Commission of Uganda.
 All subsequent amendments have been researched and applied by Laws.Africa for ULII.]